cremebrule/dxf_fem/README.md

 ## Known Issues
 ### Program crashes due to 'singular matrix' error
 This is most likely due to bad geometry.
-You should probably check your units and provided dimensions, and make sure that you dont' have any overlapping edges (e.g.: a hole that overlaps an external boundary!)
+You should probably check your units and provided dimensions, and make sure that you don't have any overlapping edges (e.g.: a hole that overlaps an external boundary!)

 ### Program seems to time out during execution stage
 This is most likely due to an over-meshed setting.
 Try reducing (that is, increasing) the 'Max El.
 Size' setting and/or toggling off the 'Refine' setting before trying to execute the calculation again.